rohan-v8rma/CPP-Craftsmanship/README.md

 ### Some member functions of `std::vector`

+- `std::vector::begin()`

+    Returns an `iterator` pointing to the first element in the vector.

+    Notice that, unlike member `vector::front`, which returns a **reference** to the first element, this function returns a `random access iterator` pointing to it.
+    <br><br>

+- `std::vector::end()`

+    Returns an iterator referring to the **past-the-end** element in the vector container.

+    The **past-the-end** element is the theoretical element that would follow the last element in the vector.
+It does not point to any element, and thus shall not be dereferenced.

+    Because the ranges used by functions of the standard library do not include the element pointed by their closing iterator, this function is often used in combination with `vector::begin` to specify a range including all the elements in the [container](#containers).

+    If the container is empty, this function returns the same as `vector::begin`.
+    <br><br>

 - `std::vector::size()`

-    It returns the number of elements in the vector.
+    Returns the number of elements in the vector.

     This is the number of actual objects held in the vector, which is not necessarily equal to its storage capacity.
     <br><br>

 - `std::vector::capacity()`

-    It returns the size of the storage space **currently allocated** for the vector, expressed in terms of elements.
+    Returns the size of the storage space **currently allocated** for the vector, expressed in terms of elements.

     This capacity is not necessarily equal to the vector size.
 It can be equal or greater, with the extra space allowing to accommodate for growth without the need to reallocate on each insertion.